andreusjh99/andreusjh99.github.io/_posts/2021-09-22-automatic-speech-recognition.md

 3. End-to-end ASR systems takes in audio and directly converts them to text.

-4. 2 common audio input features are MFCCs and Mel Filterbank coefficients.
+4. 2 common audio input features are the Mel Filterbank coefficients (used commonly in end-to-end systems) and the MFCCs (used commonly in traditional systems).

 5. Common output units include phonemes (used typically in traditional systems), and words, characters and subword units (used more commonly in end-to-end systems)

-6. Notable end-to-end ASR model architectures include CTC, RNN-T and attention-based models.
+6. Notable end-to-end ASR model architectures include the CTC, RNN-T and attention-based models.

 ---